Pleistocene Ecologist (1928 - 2010)

 Tribute by Josh Donlan and Harry Greene

-Tribute by Baz Edmeades - focusing on Paul Martin's 1966 paper "Africa and Pleistocene Overkill"; with links to Edmeades's online book, "Megafauna: First Victims of the Human-Caused Extinction.
+Tribute by Baz Edmeades - focusing on Paul Martin's 1966 paper "Africa and Pleistocene Overkill"; with links to Edmeades's online book.

 "Bison Dung, Prairie Plants, and Mammoth Inferences" - ongoing research by Jacquelyn Gill "documenting the cascading effects of the loss of large herbivores on the plant communities they left behind."